 Step One: Recipe Prep Work

-First of all, you’ll want to situate your oven rack on a lower position in the oven.
+First of all, you’ll want to situate your oven rack in a lower position in the oven.
 Why?
-To prevent the top of the loaf getting overly browned.
+To prevent the top of the loaf from getting overly browned.
 You’ll also want to preheat your oven to 350°F. Finally, spray a standard 10X5 loaf pan with vegetable spray.

 I also like to add a small sheet of parchment paper, cut to size, in the bottom of the loaf pan.
 This step helps when it comes time to remove the loaf from the pan.
 Also, because the loaf is baking in the lower part of the oven, I find it helps prevent the bottom of the loaf from getting overdone.
 Once you’ve added a piece of parchment paper, go ahead and spray it with vegetable oil too.

 Step Two: Prepare the Wet Ingredients